twineworks/tweakflow/site/content/modules/std.md

 `(datetime x, string tz) -> datetime`

 Returns the datetime `x` with the time zone field set to `tz`.
+If resulting datetime is in a DST gap, the datetime is adjusted forward by the length of the gap.
+If resulting datetime is in a DST overlap, the earlier valid offset is used.

 Returns `nil` if any argument is `nil`.
 Throws an error if no datetime can be constructed with given `tz`.

 ```tweakflow